DestinationHome/Destination-Home-Online/README.md

 ⚠️ | Be sure to verify that your PS3 USB slots are functioning for this process.
 You can plug in a `FAT32 USB` stick to test if both USBs are working.
 If you see your PS3 USB stick under the video/music icon in XMB, that means the PlayStation 3 can read your external USB drive just fine.
 :---: | :---

 ⚠️ | Your PS3 needs to have a working Blu-ray drive with a working Wi-Fi Bluetooth module.
-In simplistic terms, your device disc drive should work as well as be able to connect to a network Wi-Fi connection regardless if it's wireless or by an ethernet cable. ```NOTE: IF YOUR PS3 HAS A BROKEN BluRay Drive or your Wi-Fi/BT adapter is broken STOP RIGHT NOW.
+In simplistic terms, your device disc drive should work as well as be able to connect to a network Wi-Fi connection regardless if it's wireless or by an ethernet cable. ```NOTE: IF YOUR PS3 HAS A BROKEN Blu-ray Drive or your Wi-Fi/BT adapter is broken STOP RIGHT NOW.
 Currently, there is no noBD HFW/HEN firmware at the moment for systems that have those issues stated.
 If you try to install HFW over a console that has a broken Blu-ray drive or a Wi-Fi/BT adapter it is possible that your system will be semi-bricked and stuck into a boot loop.```
 :---: | :---

 **2.** You will need a USB Flash Drive that is formatted to `FAT32`.